How Jelly Roll Morton, Sidney Bechet, and Louis Armstrong Composed, Improvised, and Renovated Early Jazz Music

 Bechet had a lengthy career and was still making records and giving performances in the 1950s.
 He died of lung cancer on his sixty-second birthday in 1959 (“Sidney Bechet” para 12).

 Man, if you gotta ask you’ll never know.

 -Louis (Satchmo) Armstrong

 Louis Armstrong (1901-1971) was the most consequential figure in all jazz history.
 Although he is the youngest musician to be considered here, he managed to exert a massive influence on Morton and Bechet.
 Along with countless other veteran musicians, Morton and Bechet had to adjust their playing to match his—just like every other jazz musician.
 They had to change; it was the only way to maintain relevance.
 Morton was less successful at changing than Bechet, and, consequently, had a less lucrative career than Bechet.
 Neither musician had anything like Armstrong’s success.

 According to Jazz historians, Gary Giddins and Scott DeVeaux, Armstrong’s massive influence on jazz can be summarized into five categories: (1) blues, (2) improvisation, (3) singing, (4) repertoire, and (5) rhythm.

 - Armstrong codified the sound of the blues by infusing his solos with blues scales, blue notes, and other blues conventions.

-- Improvisation became ascendant under Armstrong’s stewardship because he imbued everything he produced with some degree of extemporaneous playing and because his command of that form of expression was unprecedented.
+- Improvisation became ascendant under Armstrong’s stewardship because he imbued everything he produced with extemporaneous playing and because his command of that form of expression was unprecedented.